Cherreads

 *BRRNNGG!*

-The homeroom bell shrieked through the air.
+The academy bell shrieked through the air.

 "Oh--shoot, I'm gonna be late!
 Enark nearly choked on his breakfast as he broke into a sprint into the academy.